the inspiration of scripture

 - ESV MARK 1:2-3 As it is written in Isaiah the prophet, "Behold, I send my messenger before your face, who will prepare your way, the voice of one crying in the wilderness: Prepare the way of the Lord, make his paths straight."

-Contrary to what Mark wrote, this quote is not from ISAIAH.
-The second portion of the passage is from ISAIAH but the first portion is from the prophet Malachi.
+Contrary to what Mark wrote, this quote was not from ISAIAH.
+The second portion of the passage was from ISAIAH but the first portion was from the prophet Malachi.

 - MALACHI 3:1 Behold, I will send my messenger, and he shall prepare the way before me...